I LIVE IN ASIA

 SUMATRAN ORANGUTANS ARE SOLITARY

-Sumatran orangutans are primarily solitary, do do sometimes live together in loose communities.
+Sumatran orangutans are primarily solitary, though do sometimes live together in loose communities.
 Female Sumatran orangutans are slightly less solitary compared to their male counterparts.
 Females will live with their offspring for the first few years of their life, almost always staying in constant physical contact with each other during that time.

 LIFE IN THE TREES